vixrant/openmp-sat-solver/README.md

 ### Abstract

-Herewithin lies an implementation of DPLL algorithm, with deduction steps of unit clause propagation and pure literal elimination implemented using OpenMPI.
+Herewithin lies an implementation of DPLL algorithm, with deduction steps of unit clause propagation implemented using OpenMP.
 The aim of this project was to develop a SIMT-compatible algorithm to accelerate the deduction assignments in DPLL using GPGPUs.
-While parallelising state-space exploration is trivial, a bulk of the work is performed in finding unit clauses and pure literals.
-The most optimal algorithm for unit propagation is two-watched literals, which disables the solver from finding pure literals in an efficient manner.
-Therefore, my solver uses a matrix representation of input CNF formula and decomposes the input to multiple processors for partial deductions.
-The partial deductions are later reduced and then analysed to find unit clauses and pure literals.
+While parallelising state-space exploration is trivial, a bulk of the work is performed in finding unit clauses.
+The most optimal algorithm for unit propagation is two-watched literals as proposed by Chaff solver.

+My solver uses a matrix representation of input CNF formula and decomposes the input to multiple threads for finding unit clauses, instead of using a lazy data structure.
+The idea is to find 2 unique, unassigned literals in a clause to prove that the clause is not a unit clause.
+Therefore, each thread returns its min and max unassigned literals.
+If such literals are found and unique, then the clause is not a unit clause.
+Or else the literal is set to the polarity that is present in that clause.

+### Technology used

+1. CMake for build system
+2. OpenMP for implementation

+The implementation can be transferred over to a GPGPU using OpenMP target offloading.

 ### Build Instructions